Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Sailor also came out with a range of more conventional pens (below), still with stainless steel caps but bearing ordinary plastic sections like that on the Platinum pen (above).
 The upper pen here was clearly designed to go head to head against that Platinum model, even to the zogan inlays on both pens’ sections.
 The lower pens, with plastic barrels, 14K yellow gold nibs, and no zogan, were priced lower, at ¥2000.
 These two pens form an interesting contrast: the blue one’s furniture, except for the clip, is chrome plated (“reverse trim”) instead of the traditional gold.

 While many lower-line pocket pens were fitted with steel nibs, the preference among the more well-heeled buying public was for gold, and the more of it the better.
-During the early 1970s, the “Big Three” engaged in a “karat war” to offer nibs with more gold than the competition.
-21K nibs, now a common feature of Sailor’s upper ranges, were the first salvo in the war.
+The first Japanese pen with a nib richer than 14K was Platinum’s PK-2000, introduced in 1963.
+It took a while before anyone contested the “karat crown,” but it finally happened in 1969 when Sailor brought out pens with 21K nibs.
+From then until 1974, the “Big Three” engaged in a “karat war” to offer nibs with more gold than the competition.
+21K nibs, now a common feature of Sailor’s upper ranges, were only the first salvo in the war.
 Raising the ante, Pilot and Platinum soon offered 22K nibs.
-Shown here are (upper) a Pilot Elite S model marked Elite 22 on the cap and 22K on the nib and the barrel, and (lower) a ¥3000 Platinum model with a 22K nib and an unusual — and quite stylish — bifurcated clip:
+Shown here are (upper) a Pilot Elite S model marked Elite 22 on the cap and 22K on the nib and the barrel, and (lower) a ¥3000 Platinum model with a 22K nib and a bifurcated clip like that on the salesman’s sample shown earlier:

 Pilot dropped out of the war at 22K, leaving Platinum and Sailor to produce 23K nibs.
 Shown here is a Sailor 23K model.
 This pen has an unusually wide girth, and at 0.63 oz (17.8 g) it is significantly heavier than most other pocket pens, which weigh from 0.35 to 0.53 oz (10 to 15 g):